PLEASE READ THIS FIRST

 My evaluations: Here's a quick breakdown of each area.
 I've tried to skip a lot of hype and give you some overall pros and cons of each place.
 Remember, any of these destinations offer much better diving than we have here.
 You can click on the links to see instant play videos of each area to give you an idea of what's there.

 FIRST TIME TRAVELER TIP: Dive Palau, Chuuk, or Yap first.
 Everybody loves big animal and pretty reefs.
 Then dive the Philippines.
 If you're a wreck/reef diver go to Chuuk.
 Read on.

 PALAU Pros: Big animals right in front of you, very good reefs, lot's of diversity in diving.
-Free dives at the dock with lots of macro critters.
+Free dives at the dock.
 Walls, caverns, tunnels and the stunning rock islands.
 This is the most popular destination from Guam and it should be.
 Many land tours and kayaking for kids and your non diving significant other.

 YAP Pros: World famous for manta diving, particularly during the mating season from Feb-May.
 All dives are very easy to do there.
 Good to excellent reefs, lots of sharks, and the culture is unique to Micronesia.
 The Mnuw schooner / restaurant / bar...one of a kind.
 Very shallow diving and now even snorkeling with the Mantas.
 Southern reefs comparable with many other destinations.
 Many land tours and kayaking for kids and your non diving significant other.

 Cons: Flight are very limited there, lower vis on the manta dives most of the time.
 Yap can be a pricey but there are some very good packages available.

 CHUUK (TRUK) LAGOON Pros: The #1 dive destination in the world for wreck divers.
 Most of the wrecks also have an enormous amount of coral and marine life on them.
 Easy dives, most are between 25-90ft.
 WW2 history.
 No currents.